 In conjunction with the leave-taking, de-emphasize your homecoming.
 Just come in the door, ignore the cat—don’t even look at it.
 After the cat calms down, toss a treat or pet the cat or head bunt it or feed it, all without much fuss.
 Gradually resume your usual activities with the cat.
 By making home-coming less intense you will help your cat realize things are “just normal.”

-Dr. Carney offer comprehensive feline behavior consultations and the most advanced cat medical care available in the veterinary field.
+Dr. Carney offers comprehensive feline behavior consultations and the most advanced cat medical care available in the veterinary field.
 For more information or to schedule a consultation, call 208.375.1600.